 1908 Degree-Master of Arts from Harvard.

-1909 B. J.’s father, Benjamin Lang died on December 11, 1909 having had dementia for the last 20 years.
+1909 B. J.’s father, Benjamin Lang died on December 11, 1909, having had dementia for the last 20 years.
 He was then 93 years old and had been born in Maine.
 His wife, Hannah, had died in 1874.
-Benjamin Lang”s father was also named Benjamin Lang, and he had been born in Scotland.
+Benjamin Johnson Lang’s father who was named just Benjamin Lang, had been born in Scotland.
 No information is listed for his mother.
 (Death Certificate)